Pontus-Ottosson/conky-gruvbox/README.md

 # conky-gruvbox
 A custom conky config with Gruvbox colors.
-I have made this to fir my own needs, feel free to modify it to your own liking.
+I have made this to fit my own needs, feel free to modify it to your own liking.

 <h2>Installation</h2>
 Just place the conky.conf in ~/.config/conky<br>